ERGO-Code/HiGHS/src/pdlp/cupdlp/README.md

 cuPDLP-C terminates when either the current or averaged iterates satisfy primal/dual feasibility, using a 2-norm measure relative to the size of the RHS/costs, and after scaling the LP.

 HiGHS assesses primal/dual feasibility using a infinity-norm absolute measure for the unscaled LP.
 Thus the cuPDLP-C result frequently fails to satisfy HiGHS primal/dual feasibility.
-To get around this partially, `iInfNormAbsLocalTermination` has been introduced into cuPDLP-C.

-By default, `iInfNormAbsLocalTermination` is false, so that the original cuPDLP-C termination criteria are used.

-When `iInfNormAbsLocalTermination` is true, cuPDLP-C terminates only when primal/dual feasibility is satisfied for the infinity-norm absolute measure of the current iterate, so that HiGHS primal/dual feasibility is satisfied.

-However, the cuPDLP-C scaling may still result in the HiGHS tolerances not being satisfied.
+The cuPDLP-C scaling may result in the HiGHS tolerances not being satisfied.
 Users can inspect `HighsInfo` values for the maximum and sum of infeasibilities, and the new `HighsInfo` values measuring the maximum and sum of complementarity violations.

 ## Preprocessing issue